 RH: When was this?

 Dr. Z: During the war.
 During the war Pratt and Whitney started building airplane engines in East Hartford.
 That became an issue because Pratt and Whitney had to be protected.
-At that point, up on the hill they had, I don’t remember aircraft guns, I remember they had soldiers and spotters for enemy aircraft.
+At that point, up on the hill they had, I don’t remember aircraft guns, but I remember they had soldiers and spotters for enemy aircraft.
 At that time, we were afraid that Hartford would be bombed because of Colt (Firearms) being in Hartford and Pratt and Whitney.
 I remember visiting the soldiers when I was a kid with Dave and Doug Robbins.
 They (the soldiers) had two 12x16 tents and they were there in winter time too.
 Up on the quarry hill.
 There would be four cots in every tent and a little stove in the middle.
 They would talk about their experiences.

 The other thing was, after the war, the hill became a ski club (Wethersfield Ski Club) with a rope tow.
 That lasted about 2 ½ years.
 Then other ski places developed.